-When referring to people with disabilities, Board and OPS employees, volunteers and third party contractors shall use terminology that adheres to guidelines provided in the City of Ottawa's Accessibility Training for Customer Service - Reference Guide (2009).
+When referring to people with disabilities, Board and OPS employees, volunteers and third party contractors shall use terminology that is used in the AODA and IASR.

 3. Accessible Websites and Web Content

 Internet websites and web content controlled directly by the Board or the OPS, or through a contractual relationship that allows for modification of the product, shall conform to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, at level A and AA in accordance with the schedule set out in the AODA Integrated Accessibility Standards.